nimh-sfim/lab-docs/profiles/README.md

 Profiles are files, often beginning with a `.` in which contain information for your terminal and terminal-based programs to access every time they run.
-This files are normally hidden when you type `ls`. `ls -a` will show files beginning with a `.` Anything ending in `.sh` is a shell script which you can run to help configure your command-line environment.
+This files are normally hidden when you type `ls`.
+`ls -a` will show files beginning with a `.` and anything ending in `.sh` is a shell script which you can run to help configure your command-line environment.
-This directory contains a few helpful files
+This directory contains a few helpful files:
 - `set_git_config.sh` will set some helpful git aliases and defaults.
   (HIGHLY RECOMMENDED).
   A git profile will set up consistent options and settings for your git